sass/sass/accepted/color-4-rgb-hsl.md

   * If `$channels` has fewer than three elements:

-    * If any element of `$channels` is a [special variable string][], return a plain CSS function string with the name `hsl` and the argument `$channels`.
+    * If any element of `$channels` is a [special variable string][], return a plain CSS function string with the name `"hsl"` and the argument `$channels`.

     * Otherwise, throw an error.